 Kate: “I learnt a lot of skipping rhymes one wet Sunday at an event in Bristol and I draw on those rhymes every time I go to a new street or event.
 Putting them into the Little Book of Playing Out means we can share with the wider playing out network.
 Jo is a fantastic baker (and bubble maker!) so she was great at having ideas for the recipes section.
 We’re sure people will have loads of their own additions to our mini-book and hope it encourages people to share those with everyone.”

 You can download and print out The Little Book of Playing Out from our website here.
-Do share your feedback and thoughts about it by commenting below, on the Facebook group or by emailing us.
-And we’d love to hear your own ideas about what makes your playing out sessions enjoyable to run and be part of.
+Do share your own ideas about what makes your playing out sessions enjoyable to run and be part of on the Facebook group.